Skip to content Skip to navigation

 Regional Sports Infrastructure Program – Bendigo

-Bendigo is poised for a major transformation in its sporting and events facilities, delivered through the Victorian Government's Regional Sports Infrastructure Program.
+Bendigo sports and event venues are set for major transformations through the Victorian Government’s Regional Sports Infrastructure Program.

 • Bendigo Stadium